grantcarthew/python-ai/prompts/debate/perspectives.md

 - Create a persona for each perspective.
 - Build a committee of those people.
-- The defined committe will debate the topic.
+- The defined committee will debate the topic.